pagidas/blog/content/posts/ports_and_adapters_pattern/index.md

 There is an idea behind making sure to test the behaviour of an api rather than its implementation details due to their nature of changing more frequently.
-The move value we add to that single test suite, the more important it becomes to make sure all adapters comply with it.
+The more value we add to that single test suite, the more important it becomes to make sure all adapters comply with it.

 Here's a [link](https://github.com/pagidas/ports-and-adapters-demo) to project's repository on Github.